christomhunt/ASSIGNMENT06-CHRIS-HUNT-DH110/README.md

 How I made the decision?

-I chose Inter because after viewing many different fonts on fonts.google and seeing someone talk about fonts on LinkdIn.
-I needed something that was simple and easy for everyone to read Inter really captures my goals in that sense because I want anyone to be able to open the website and start learning music theory.
+I chose Inter because after viewing many different fonts on fonts.google and seeing someone talk about fonts on LinkedIn.
+I needed something that was simple and easy for everyone to read.
+Inter really captures my goals in that sense because I want anyone to be able to open the website and start learning music theory.
 To make it even more inclusive I could possibly add a different font size option.
 E.g. small, medium, large. and have the fonts the size that it would appear on the screen so it would make more sense to people.
 Also having a landscape mode for mobile where the UI fills out the space better but would also mean I need to have a landscape version built out.

 ##### Color scheme: